 In this article, we’ll take a closer look at how robot trading, also known as algorithmic trading or automated trading works and what you can do to beat the power of automation.
 Read on to find out why you should be aware of what’s happening in the market, so you can look after your money.

 What is a trading robot?

 A trading robot is run by fully automated trading software and is able to buy and sell shares in the official market - alongside the likes of you and me.
 Forex (foreign exchange market) robots have transformed market conditions, introducing algorithmic trading that allows computers to instantly carry out user-defined actions (such as entry and exit signals) based on set rules.

 In the US exchange market, automated trading accounts for around 75% of all trades - and it continues to grow in popularity in the Australian Securities Exchange (ASX).

 How do trading robots work?

 Trading robots are developed with a set of parameters that help them to make trading decisions.
-The way they actually work can vary depending on the type of trading software used, although generally the trading platform allows users to build strategies based on simple selections from a list of technical indicators.
+The way they work can vary depending on the type of trading software used, although generally, the trading platform allows users to build strategies based on simple selections from a list of technical indicators.
 This allows them to build their set of rules so trading becomes automatic.

 The other option is for users to build their trading robots by programming their own custom indicators, working in partnership with the developer to give themselves more flexibility and control over how they invest.

 While there are some upsides to trading robots, automated systems also come with their fair share of drawbacks for overall market conditions.
-Given this, it’s important that, as a trader that you’re aware of the repercussions.
+Given this, it’s important, as a trader that you’re aware of the repercussions.
 So, what are some of the pros and cons of robot trading?